-Operational Governance - The Council has produced an operational governance document whose purpose is to ensure the senior officers effectively manage the business of the Council, this document is reviewed regularly (last reviewed November 2018).
+Operational Governance - The Council has produced an operational governance document whose purpose is to ensure the senior officers effectively manage the business of the Council, this document is reviewed regularly and has been updated during the year to reflect changes to our ways of working.
 It covers the shared management officer led groups/boards which report to the Executive Management Team (EMT) and then through to Corporate Management Team (CMT) as required.
 Each group/board is supported with agreed terms of reference and the minutes and actions are reviewed by EMT.
 EMT manages the business of the Council and CMT escalation of corporate level issues risks and decisions.
-The groups/boards cover a wide range of areas, such as; Finance, Performance Risk and Audit, Joint Safeguarding and Transformation to name a few.
+The groups/boards cover a wide range of areas, such as; Finance, Performance Risk and Audit and Joint Safeguarding to name a few.